The Real Cost of the Digital Skills Gap for Your Business

-In this article, you’ll discover the consequences and costs of the digital skills gap, and practical keys to support your employees and company towards digital maturity.
+In this article, you'll discover the consequences of the digital skills gap and practical ways to support your employees and company toward digital maturity.

-When it comes to costs, the digital skills gap is above all a time thief.
-Your employees waste time researching, understanding and practicing digital skills.
-According to Dynamic Signal, 36% of employees say they don’t know where to find the information they need to do their jobs.
-As a consequence?
+The digital skills gap is, above all, a time thief.
+Employees waste time searching for information, deciphering tools, and practicing skills they should already have.
+According to Dynamic Signal, 36% of employees say they don't know where to find the information they need to do their jobs.

 85% of users lose at least 1-2 hours of productivity each week searching for information